 The targets are among the largest in the country, demonstrating leadership and ambition, yet are not so large as to be prohibitive.
 For example, the 2030 target of 2.8 GW would almost be completely fulfilled if North Carolina’s currently underway offshore wind project, called Kitty Hawk Offshore, is built out to its full capacity of up to 2.5 GW.

 To meet the 8 GW target by 2040, new areas will need to be identified and leased off North Carolina’s shores.
 Two Wind Energy Areas (WEAs) have been identified – but not yet leased – off the coast from Wilmington, together representing about 1.5 times as much acreage as the Kitty Hawk project, suggesting the ability to host perhaps an additional 3-4 GW of capacity.
-Put together, if the Wilmington WEAs – as they are currently configured – and the Kitty Hawk lease area are fully developed, all three current North Carolina offshore wind energy areas would host perhaps 6 GW of offshore wind, getting most of the way to the 8 GW goal, but still leaving need for leasing additional areas.
+Put together, if the Wilmington WEAs – as they are currently configured – and the Kitty Hawk lease area are fully developed, all three current North Carolina offshore wind energy areas would host perhaps as much as 6 GW of offshore wind–though likely less– thus still leaving a need for leasing additional areas.

 How Could North Carolinians Benefit from Leadership in Offshore Wind?